Sup2point0/Assort/~lists/fix.md

 1. ***Fix by open-source.*** Someone will open a pull request eventually, right?
 1. ***Fix by statistics.*** This bug is negligible at the 50% significance level, so we reject its existence.
 1. ***Proof by denial.*** Our program is perfect.
+1. ***Fix by duck-talking.*** Moan about the issue to the duck, and it’ll magically resolve itself.
+Trust.
 1. ***Fix by artificial intelligence.*** Have you tried adding AI to it?
 1. ***Fix by definition.*** `#PRAGMA fixed=true`